AACE Grants in Research, Education, Advocacy, and Direct Service (READS Grants Program)

 Grant Submission Deadlines

-- The current cycle READS grant proposal requests for support were due 25 January 2021.
-(In general, READS grant proposals will be due 15 January and 15 June of each year.
-If the fifteenth falls on a holiday or weekend, then submission is due the following Monday).
+- The current cycle READS grant proposal requests for support were due 31 July 2023.
+(In general, READS grant proposals will be due in January and July of each year.)
 Grant submissions are now closed.

 - Notification of grant review/approval status should occur within three months following the grants committee review.
 The required grant components are listed in the READS Grants Criteria.